 In the six decades since its founding, the Arizona State University Art Museum has grown from a small collection of regional art to one of the most impressive of all college museums.
 The museum is best known for its 3,500-piece ceramic collection, housed in the Ceramics Research Center.
 Besides its usual art work, the museum also hosts dozens of events each year, including the Annual Short Film and Video Festival and the Annual Street Party.

-If you love paintings and sculpture, then a visit to Fairfield University’s Bellarmine Museum of Art is a must do.
+If you love paintings and sculpture, then a visit to the Fairfield University Art Museum is a must do.
 The most impressive of the museum’s sights is The Kress Collection, ten stunning paintings from the Italian Renaissance and Baroque periods.
-The Bellarmine also has a number of beautiful sculptures and plaster casts dating from the same time periods, while various pieces from China, Thailand, India, and Persia are also worth seeing.
+The Museum also has a number of beautiful sculptures and plaster casts dating from the same time periods, while various pieces from China, Thailand, India, and Persia are also worth seeing.

 Burke Museum of Natural History at University of Washington